jfrog/tome/docs/guides/migrate_script.md

-# How to migrate a script to tome
+# How to migrate a shekll script to tome

 If you want to add your current scripts to tome you need to: